 Basically, you cannot leave your house unless you are going to the supermarket, pharmacy, going where you work, or to take care of one of your relatives.

 You are required to stay home during the whole length of the alarm state.
-Right now that is 2 weeks, but it will probably be extended.

 How long will it last?
 Spain's Lockdown Extension

 After the uncertainty we all suffered, and fortunately for many, it ended on the 21st of June.
 Nevertheless, its consequences are still visible and can affect your life as a foreigner.
 In this article we will explore which are those specifically.

 How is the coronavirus going to affect me as a foreigner in Spain?